bbcmicrobit/micropython/docs/audio.rst

     can first create an effect ``my_effect = SoundEffect(duration=1000)``,
     and then change its attributes ``my_effect.duration = 500``.

-    :param preset: An existing SoundEffect instance to use as a base, its values are cloned in the new instance, and any additional arguments provided overwrite the base values.
     :param freq_start: Start Frequency in Hertz (Hz), eg: ``400``
     :param freq_end: End Frequency in Hertz (Hz), eg: ``2000``
     :param duration: Duration of the sound (ms), eg: ``500``